 The base licence is the mandatory minimum to use any SharedSDS features which require login credentials.
 If you are a SharedSDS user then you have agreed to the terms and conditions of the base licence.

-Sharing licenses are not necessary if there are no special relationships with colleague companies such as formulators or importers, distributors, decanters, repackagers and resellers.
+Specific sharing licenses are necessary if there are relationships with colleague companies such as importers, distributors, decanters, repackagers, toll manufacturers and resellers.

 These sharing relationship licences are interpreted by the software to control sharing of SDSs and data.